alyHusseinn/Exam-GPT/README.md

 - **Student Interface:** Simple and intuitive interface for exam access and submission.
 - **Teacher Interface:** Dashboard for reviewing submissions, providing feedback, and grading.
 - **Secure User Authentication:** Implement secure authentication methods.

+### Teacher's Workflow:
+1. **Login/Register:** Teachers can create accounts or log in.
+2. **Create Exams:**
+   - Specify exam details:
+     - Topic
+     - Number of questions
+     - Type of exam (Essay, MCQ, Oral)
+3. **Generate Exam Content:** Utilize OpenAI API to create exam questions and answer keys.
+4. **Review Submissions:** For oral exams, listen to student recordings and provide evaluations.
+5. **Download Exams data:**
+   - Download data about the exam (student_id, username, full_name, score) as an excel sheet.
+   - Download data about the oral exam submission (answers) as a zip file.

+### Admin's Workflow:
+1. **Login:** There's only one admin, so he can only login and users cannot create new admins.
+2. **Manage Teachers:**
+   - Viewing All the Teachers and their exams.
+   -  Viewing All the Students and their submissions.
+   -  Delete Teachers or Students.
+3. Download the exam data as an excel sheet.
+4. Download the Submission data as a zip file.

+### Student's Workflow:
+1. **Login/Register:** Students create accounts or log in.
+2. **View Available Exams:** See exams created by teachers.
+3. **Take Exams:**
+   - For MCQ and Essay exams:
+     - Answer questions directly in the web app.
+     -  Receive instant feedback.
+   - for Oral exams:
+     - Record oral responses.
+     -  Submit recordings for teacher evaluation.
+5. **View Results:** Access results immediately after completing MCQ or Essay exams.

 ### Technologies:
 - **Backend:** Nodejs, Express.js for server-side logic.